prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

          }
 #### NOTE : "Key_name" & "Public_key" should be replaced with original value.

-###   5. terraform commands
+###   5. Terraform commands

-   now we have completed all the pre-requisites for provisioning our first ec2 instance on the AWS.
+   Now we have completed all the pre-requisites for provisioning our first ec2 instance on the AWS.

 ###   5.1 terraform init